joshtho/ugli-boats-v2/README.md

 Hosted on Render. `render-build.sh` installs both halves, builds the frontend, and copies `dist/` into `server/public/`.

-**Render deploys from the `feat/mongodb-storage` branch, not `main`.** Pushing to that branch deploys to production. `main` is behind and still has the old JSON-file storage.

 ## Notes

 - If `pnpm-lock.yaml` shows as modified after running any `pnpm` command, that's just